 - 1. Select the text you want to highlight. - 2.
-To select the last color you used to highlight text earlier, on the Toolbar, in the Font section, click Highlight Color (see Figure 165). - 3.
-To select a different color for text highlighting, on the Toolbar, in the Font section, click the arrow to the right of Highlight Color.
+To select the last color you used to highlight text earlier, on the Toolbar, in the Font section, click Highlight Color (see Figure 148). - 3.
+To select a different color for text highlighting, on the Toolbar, in the Font section, click the arrow to the right of $\stackrel{\triangle}{=}$ Highlight Color.

-Figure 165.
+Figure 148.
 Highlight color button

-4. Select the desired color in the provided palette or in the Recent Colors section.
-This block is displayed if at least one color from the palette was previously used to highlight text.
-The block can display a total of one to eight of the most recently used colors.
+4. Select the desired color in the provided palette or in the Recent Colors block.
+This color block is displayed if at least one color from the palette was previously used to highlight text.
+The Recent Colors block can display a total of one to eight of the most recently used colors.